VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 The implementation of recommendations to support parcel data submissions is significantly influenced by the jurisdiction responsible for tax assessments.
 Any modifications to the current responsibilities should be accompanied by corresponding adjustments to the existing tax mapping practices within the state.
 It is crucial to continue the aggregation of parcels into a single standardized statewide layer as it has become critical information relied on by many policies, programs, and practices.
 These data are expected by most to remain available and useful as a fundamental public resource.

-### 2.3.1 Scenario: Continued Municipal Assessment Jurisdiction
+### 2.3.1 Scenario A: Continued Municipal Assessment Jurisdiction

 The size and capacity of some small Vermont municipalities make it difficult to mandate that they maintain and submit standardized parcel data to the state without providing adequate resources to help cover the costs.
 Still, it is important to note that 90% of towns in Vermont currently maintain parcel data, either independently or through vendors.